top of page

 Front Range Passenger Rail Alternatives Analysis (2020)

-In 2020, the Colorado Department of Transportation (CDOT) and the Southwest Chief & Front Range Passenger Rail Commission (predecessor to the current Front Range Passenger Rail District) completed an Alternatives Analysis that evaluated corridors for passenger rail service to the major population centers, considered governance options, and conducted stakeholder outreach.
+In 2020, the Colorado Department of Transportation (CDOT) and the Southwest Chief & Front Range Passenger Rail Commission (predecessor to the current Front Range Passenger Rail District) completed an Alternatives Analysis that evaluated corridors for passenger rail service to the Front Range's major population centers, considered governance options and conducted stakeholder outreach.
 The Alternatives Analysis showed that FRPR is technically feasible and can be implemented using existing transportation corridors.
-It also demonstrated overwhelming public support for FRPR.
+It also demonstrated strong public support for FRPR.

 Southwest Chief Thru-Car Service Study